cylvzwq/chenyu.github.io/index.md

 ## Publications and preprints:

-- Upper and lower bounds for stress concentration in linear elasticity when C^{1, \alpha} inclusions are close to boundary.[links](CHX-boundary-inclusions-20210105.pdf).（with Hao Xia, Xu Longjuan)  submitted (2021).
+- Upper and lower bounds for stress concentration in linear elasticity when C^{1, \alpha} inclusions are close to boundary.[links](CHX-boundary-inclusions-20210105.pdf).（with Hao Xia, Xu Longjuan)
+  submitted (2021).

-- Estimates and Asymptotics for the stress concentration between closely spaced stiff C^{1, \gamma} inclusions in linear elasticity.[links](https://arxiv.org/pdf/1912.06238.pdf).(with Li Haigang)     appear soon in _J.
+- Estimates and Asymptotics for the stress concentration between closely spaced stiff C^{1, \gamma} inclusions in linear elasticity.[links](https://arxiv.org/pdf/1912.06238.pdf).(with Li Haigang)
+  appear soon in _J.
 Functional Analysis.
 (2021)_.

-- The optimal gradient estimates for Perfect Conductivity problem with C^{1, \alpha} inclusions. [links](https://doi.org/10.1016/j.anihpc.2020.09.009).(with Li Haigang, Xu Longjuan)    _Ann.
+- The optimal gradient estimates for Perfect Conductivity problem with C^{1, \alpha} inclusions. [links](https://doi.org/10.1016/j.anihpc.2020.09.009).(with Li Haigang, Xu Longjuan)
+  _Ann.
 Inst.
 H. Poincaré Anal. non linéaire.(2020)_.

-- Potential well and multiplicity of solutions for nonlinear Dirac equations.(with Ding Yanheng, Xu Tian)   _Commun.
+- Potential well and multiplicity of solutions for nonlinear Dirac equations.(with Ding Yanheng, Xu Tian)
+  _Commun.
 Pure Appl.
 Anal.
 19 (2020)_: 587–607.

-- Multiplicity and Concentration for Kirchhoff Type Equations around Topologically Critical points of the Potential.(with Ding Yanheng)   _Topol.
+- Multiplicity and Concentration for Kirchhoff Type Equations around Topologically Critical points of the Potential.(with Ding Yanheng)
+  _Topol.
 Methods Nonlinear Anal.
 53 (2019)_: 183-224.

-- On concentration of positive ground states for the asymptotically linear fractional Schrödinger equation. (with Li suhong, Li jiongyue)    _J.
+- On concentration of positive ground states for the asymptotically linear fractional Schrödinger equation. (with Li suhong, Li jiongyue)
+  _J.
 Math.
 Phys.
 59 (2018)_ : 1-10.

-- Existence and Concentration for Kirchhoff Type Equations around Topologically Critical points of the Potential.(with Ding Yanheng, Li Suhong)   _Commun.
+- Existence and Concentration for Kirchhoff Type Equations around Topologically Critical points of the Potential.(with Ding Yanheng, Li Suhong)
+  _Commun.
 Pure Appl.
 Anal.
 16 (2017)_: 1641-1671.

-- Existence of nontrivial solutions and high energy solutions for a class of quasilinear Schrödinger equations via the dual-perturbation method.(with Wu Xian)   _Abs.
+- Existence of nontrivial solutions and high energy solutions for a class of quasilinear Schrödinger equations via the dual-perturbation method.(with Wu Xian)
+  _Abs.
 Appl.
 Anal.
 (2013)_: 1-13.

 ## In process:

-- Chen Yu, Li Haigang, Li Peijun, Gradient estimates for solutions of Divergence form elliptic equations with piecewise discontinuous coefficients.
-In process.
+- Gradient estimates for solutions of Divergence form elliptic equations with piecewise discontinuous coefficients. (with Li Haigang, Li Peijun)In process.

-- Chen Yu, Li Haigang, Li Peijun, Electromagnetic grating scattering by periodic structures with sign-change coefficients.
-In process.
+- Electromagnetic grating scattering by periodic structures with sign-change coefficients.(with Li Haigang, Li Peijun) In process.

-- Chen Yu, Li Peijun, T- coercivity for Lam\'{e} system with sign-changing coefficients.
-In preparation.
+- T- coercivity for Lam\'{e} system with sign-changing coefficients.(with Li Peijun) In preparation.

 ```markdown
  Last updated on 202103